Stephen-Adom/hello-react-front-end/README.md

 ### Server App <a name="server-app"></a>

-Here is the link to the server app, you can see the source code on [Hello Rails Back-end](https://github.com/Stephen-Adom/hello-rails-back-end.git).
+Here is the link to the server app, You can see the source code on [Hello Rails Back-end](https://github.com/Stephen-Adom/hello-rails-back-end.git).

 ### Key Features <a name="key-features"></a>